Relationship Advice for Love, Long-Term Couples & Families

 Read MoreParenting: 5 Tips to Being an Awesome Dad

-Five things the dads whose kids turn out well seem to do reliably — distilled from research, long conversations with grown children, and the father-as-practice view of parenting.
+Five things the dads whose kids turn out well do reliably — distilled from research, conversations with grown children, and parenting as practice.

 Read MoreExpressing Love: 99 English Phrases to Say I Love You